yeastrc/proxl-import-kojak-tpp/README.md

                              [Optional] Override the value for the decoy prefix found in the Kojak conf file.
 May be used multiple times to specify multiple decoy strings.
-  -i, --import-filter=<importFilterCutoff>
-                             [Optional] Only PSMs with an error <= this value will be imported into ProXL.
-Default is 0.05.
-Set to 1 or more to disable import filtering.
   -v, --verbose              [Optional] If present, complete error messages will be
                                printed.
 Useful for debugging errors.
   -h, --help                 Show this help message and exit.